A Singularity Criterion for Countable Gaussian Mixtures Based on the Feldman-Hajek Theorem: Practical Applications

 \section{Practical Applications}

-The Gaussian Mixture Dichotomy Theorem (Theorem \ref{th:main}) provides a rigorous mathematical foundation for the phenomenon of ``perfect classification'' in high-dimensional settings.
-While the original theorem is restricted to single Gaussian processes \cite{feldman1958, hajek1958}, real-world datasets, such as high-resolution images, genomic sequences, spectral data, or financial time series, are often characterised by multi-modality and are effectively modeled by Gaussian Mixture Models (GMMs).
+The singularity criterion for countable Gaussian mixtures (Theorem \ref{th:main}) provides a rigorous mathematical foundation for the phenomenon of ``perfect classification'' in high-dimensional settings.
+While the original theorem is restricted to single Gaussian processes \citep{feldman1958, hajek1958}, real-world datasets, such as high-resolution images, genomic sequences, spectral data, or financial time series, are often characterised by multi-modality and are effectively modeled by Gaussian Mixture Models (GMMs).

 In computer science and signal processing, a primary objective is the error-free separation of classes.
-Theorem \ref{th:main} establishes that if these classes are modelled by GMMs whose components satisfy the Feldman-H\'{a}jek singularity conditions, a decision boundary exists that achieves a zero error rate in the infinite-dimensional limit.
+Theorem \ref{th:main} establishes that if these classes are modelled by GMMs whose components satisfy the Feldman-H\'{a}jek singularity conditions, there exists, under the stated measure-theoretic assumptions, a Bayes classifier with zero error in the infinite-dimensional limit.
 This provides a theoretical ceiling for the performance of statistical learning algorithms, confirming that the multi-modal complexity of the mixture does not prevent perfect separability as long as the underlying components are mutually singular.
 The result shows how pure measure theory revelas itself in applied machine learning by demonstrating that the ``all-or-nothing'' dichotomy remains robust even for countable mixtures.

 Since GMMs are universal approximators for continuous probability densities, the implications of Lemma \ref{lemma:singularity} extend to nearly any dataset that can be modelled as a mixture of localised concentrations of measure.
 In high-dimensional anomaly detection, the theorem predicts that an anomaly, when modelled as a singular mixture component, will not disappear into the baseline data distribution in the infinite-dimensional limit.
 Instead, the concentration of measure on thin shells ensures that these mixtures remain perfectly distinguishable, as their respective supports are disjoint in the infinite dimensional limit.